 The commonly used techniques like PCA and MRMR are useful for picking up as much information as possible from a reduced subset of features.
 Using a subset of features can be beneficial because your model may be less confused by noise and the computation time of your algorithm will go down.
 Feature selection has been used to show business competitor relationships, for example.

-If you want to dive deeper into machine learning, including how to get your first project off the ground, check out RapidMiner’s Human’s Guide to Machine Learning Projects.
+If you’re looking to get your first project off the ground, check out our Human’s Guide to Machine Learning Projects.